Brisbane Hamptons style home + Queenslander style = a winning combinationLifestyle, Renovations, Tips and Advice

 Building a truly authentic Hamptons style home in Brisbane would not be advisable.
-Simply because in their purest form, they tend to perform very poorly in our climate.
+Simply because, in their purest form, they tend to perform very poorly in our climate.

 Hamptons style homes are designed for a cold climate.
 How cold?
-Think completely frozen lakes kind of cold.
+Think completely frozen lakes, kind of cold.
 They look stunning, but much of their design is based around keeping the cold out and the heat in.
 It can get hot in those same areas in the US, but here in Brisbane it tends to be warm pretty much year-round.
 An authentic Hamptons style home in Brisbane would be uncomfortable and very expensive to run.
-They do not respond well to Australian climate.
-Yes, you can have solar panels but air-conditioning running full bore will churn through this energy still resulting in a large power bill despite having solar.
+They do not respond well to the Australian climate.
+Yes, you can have solar panels, but air-conditioning running full bore will churn through this energy still resulting in a large power bill despite having solar.

 Brookfield Contemporary Renovation: The house built in the 80/90’s had a slight federation look and feel.
 Our clients liked this style and want to enhance, modernise.
-And create better indoor-outdoor space with much better interior spaces.
+And create better indoor-outdoor spaces with much better interior spaces.